Translate

 72 Golden Bells

 In 2011 a rare golden bell, in the shape of a pomegranate was discovered in a drainage channel near the Temple Mount along the route to the Siloam Pool (Shiloah) at the southern end of the City of David.
-The Second Temple artefact was thought to be one of 72 similar bells adorning the hem of the High Priests garment.
+The Second Temple artefact was thought to be one of 36 or 72 similar bells adorning the hem of the High Priests garment.
 The route along the drainage channel is one the High Priest would have frequently used.

 The discovery was widely publicised prompting many to question whether this was one of the actual bells and it exposed an age-old debate among Torah scholars.
 The adornment of the High Priests garment is discussed in unusual detail in the section known as Tetzaveh, Exodus 28:33-34: